If you are looking for a new TV box, you may very well find yourself choosing between an NVIDIA Shield device and a Fire TV device.

 For those of us who want a streaming device that can grow with our home theater system, the NVIDIA Shield TV is the obvious choice.

 The Shield TV is faster, gets software updates much more regularly, and has access to more content without going through the hassle of sideloading apps.
 The interface is snappy, and you never feel like you’re waiting around for an app to load.
 If you’ve got kids in the house, there are enough games that you may not even need a more expensive gaming console.

 It’s pricey, but the NVIDIA Shield is the best streaming device out there right now.

 Yes, the NVIDIA Shield fully supports 4K streaming.
 It is capable of delivering 4K content at 60 frames per second, and will also upscale content from 360p to up to 1440p for better viewing of older content.
 But, importantly, not all streaming devices with the technical capability of delivering 4K are authorized to access 4K content on certain streaming services such as Netflix and Prime Video, which restrict access to 4K content to authorized devices.
 However, fortunately, the NVIDIA Shield is an authorized device, so you will be able to watch all your favorite shows from these services in full 4K.

 Is The Amazon Fire TV Cube Better Than The Fire Stick?

-Yes, the Amazon Fire Cube is better than the Amazon Fire Stick because it has a faster processor, more storage, and has a Gigabit Ethernet connection for lightning-fast streaming.
+Yes, the Amazon Fire Cube is better than the Amazon Fire Stick because it has a faster processor, more storage, and a Gigabit Ethernet connection for lightning-fast streaming.
 The Cube is also a fully-fledged Echo speaker, which means you get the speaker and the streaming device in one.
-While the FIre Stick integrates with Alexa, it is not a speaker, which needs to be purchased separately.
+While the Fire Stick integrates with Alexa, it is not a speaker, which needs to be purchased separately.

 Does Kodi Work On Amazon Fire TV?